BeneRoch/Calendar/README.md

 });
 ```

-## API
+## API (jQuery)
 Name                            | Description
 --------------------------------|----------------------------------------------------------------------------------------------------------------------------
  `destroy`                      | Destroys the calendar by removing all HTML and LISTENERS
  `next`                         | Goes to next month
  `prev`                         | Goes to previous month
- `doc`                          | Returns appropriate documentation for the specified option in the list below
+ `addEvent`                     | Adds one events to the currently existing events
+ `addEvents`                    | Adds multiple events to the currently existing events
+ `setEvents`                    | Sets the calendar events destroying all previously added events

 ## Options
 Name                            | Type          |   Description